joshcanhelp/josh-to-11/content/post/110-is-having-your-own-website-a-dated-concept.md

 wpid: 1167
 ---

-# Is having your own website a dated concept?

 For the record, this is one of the reasons I find immense value in Twitter: exposure to a broad range of opinions on an equally broad range of topics.
 Since this particular option pertained to what I do, I figured I’d chime in.